We focus on four complex health issues more prevalent in urban areas

 These intersections also lead to challenges for health equity.
-Health risks and assets are not experienced equally by everyone in cities, and often much of the burden falls on the most vulnerable groups.
+Not everyone in cities experiences health risks and assets equally, and often much of the burden falls on the most vulnerable groups.

 Urban health is not just one sector’s responsibility.
-It goes much wider than the healthcare system and public health authorities, and includes urban planners, civic institutions, investors, employers and residents.
+It goes much wider than the healthcare system and public health authorities.
+It includes urban planners, civic institutions, investors, employers and residents.

 For a city to be healthy, it also needs to centre the voices of all urban communities.
 However, many existing processes – from public engagement to policy-making and planning – disproportionately exclude organisations that are led by people from minority or lower-income backgrounds.

-Urban health is a developing discipline, with initiatives like WHO European Healthy Cities Network pushing forward thinking and action around cities and health.
-The UN’s Sustainable Development Goals have also shone a light on sustainable cities and the importance of urban health.
+Urban health is a developing discipline, with initiatives like the European Healthy Cities Network (WHO) pushing forward-thinking and action around cities and health.
+The Sustainable Development Goals (UN) have also shone a light on sustainable cities and the importance of urban health.

 And while we focus on health issues prevalent in our inner-city place, our programmes also target global health problems.
 By focusing on global issues in a typical inner-city environment, we believe we can identify both specific insights as well as broader lessons for those acting on urban health elsewhere.